dhotson/prosody-modules/mod_lib_ldap/README.md

 With that note in mind, you need to set 'allow\_unencrypted\_plain\_auth' to true in your configuration if you want to use LDAP authentication.

-To enable LDAP authentication, set 'authentication' to 'ldap' in your configuration file.
+To enable LDAP authentication, set 'authentication' to 'ldap2' in your configuration file.
 See also http://prosody.im/doc/authentication.

 # LDAP Storage